Rainbow subdivisions of cliques: Counting rainbow cycles in weighted graphs

 It would be useful to be able to find many pairwise colour-disjoint and vertex-disjoint paths between a given pair $(x, y)$ of vertices.
 To that end, we use Lemma~\ref{lem:theta} which will immediately follow from Lemma~\ref{lem:theta-general} stated below, whose proof uses the arguments of Theorem 3.7 in \cite{janzer2020rainbow}.
-Lemma~\ref{lem:theta-general} will also be used in \Cref{sec:blowups}.
-For a graph $G$, and vertices $x, y \in V(G)$, and walks $P, Q \in \Hom(P_k)$, let $PQ$ denote the closed walk in $\Hom_{x, x}(C_{2k})$ obtained by concatenating $P$ and the reverse of $Q$.
+For a graph $G$, and vertices $x, y \in V(G)$, and walks $P, Q \in \Hom(P_k)$, let $PQ$ denote the closed walk in $\Hom(C_{2k}^{xy})$ obtained by concatenating $P$ and the reverse of $Q$.